naibaf-1/GNOME-Wallpaper-Collection/README.md

 *Currently are there no more available wallpapers.
 I hope it will be more soon.
 Feel free too contribute your own!*

 ## How to Contribute
-If you want to contribute are there multiple ways to do so:
+If you want to contribute are there multiple ways to do that:

 #### You know how it works
 If you know how to build your own wallpaper for GNOME and you want to contribute to this project do the following steps:
-1) Make a Fork of this repository
+1) Fork this repository
 2) Build your wallpaper by configuring the .xml files
 3) Name all files and folders so they match to the regulations
 4) Store the .xml files and images into the correct folders, which are called like the folders of your OS and subfolders of either "time-shifting wallpaper" or "auto-switching wallpaper".
-5) If the wallpapers are working correctly, make a Pull Request *(The moment your wallpaper is part of this project, you will be listed as a "Wallpaper contributor".)*
+5) If the wallpapers are working correctly, make a Pull Request

+*(The moment your wallpaper is part of this project, you will be listed as a "Wallpaper contributor".)*

 #### You don't know how it works
 If you don't know how to create an wallpaper for GNOME follow these steps: